SGrondin/bottleneck/README.md

 * **When using `submit`**, if a callback isn't necessary, you must pass `null` or an empty function instead.
 It will not work otherwise.

-* **When using `submit`**, make sure all the jobs will eventually complete by calling their callback (or have a [`timeout`](#job-options)).
+* **When using `submit`**, make sure all the jobs will eventually complete by calling their callback (or have an [`expiration`](#job-options)).
 Again, even if you `submit`ted your job with a `null` callback , it still needs to call its callback.
 This is particularly important if you are using a `maxConcurrent` value that isn't `null` (unlimited), otherwise those uncompleted jobs will be clogging up the limiter and no new jobs will be able to run.
 It's safe to call the callback more than once, subsequent calls are ignored.

-* **When using `schedule` or `wrap`**, make sure that all the jobs will eventually complete (resolving or rejecting) or have a [`timeout`](#job-options).
+* **When using `schedule` or `wrap`**, make sure that all the jobs will eventually complete (resolving or rejecting) or have an [`expiration`](#job-options).
 This is very important if you are using a `maxConcurrent` value that isn't `null` (unlimited), otherwise those uncompleted jobs will be clogging up the limiter and no new jobs will be able to run.

 * **Clustering** has its own share of gotchas.
 Read the [Clustering](#clustering) chapter carefully.